asok/rake/README.md

 ### Setting up keybinding

-By default `rake` command is not bind to any key.
+By default `rake` command is not bound to any key.
 You might want to do something like this:

 ```el